Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 MCAS Yuma does require that you register your vehicle(s) at the Pass and Registration Office.
 Personnel reporting for duty must register their vehicle within 30 days of their reporting date.
 In order to register your vehicle you must provide the following:

 Active Duty Marines do not need to register their vehicle with the State of AZ.
-The State of AZ allows active duty military to have a Military Exception, (You may obtain from the Law Center on base) if their home of record is not AZ.
+The State of AZ allows active duty military to have a Military Exemption, (You may obtain from the Law Center on base) if their home of record/legal residency is not AZ.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

-You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
-State law requires that all children under 5 years of age and 80 lbs and four feet, nine inches tall be properly restrained in child seats.
+The driver and your passengers must always wear seatbelts while driving.
+State law requires that all children under 5 years of age be properly restrained in child seats.
+State law requires children ages 5 through 8 use a child restraint system until they are a minimum of 4 feet, 9 inches tall.
 Some states also require younger, smaller children to sit in the back seat.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.